graduationproject489/LLM-Foundations-Study/papers/README.md

   - Historical progression of LLM architectures.
   - Challenges and trends in scaling LLMs.

+  ### 4. **LLM training**
+**Explore the theoretical and historical groundwork of LLM technology.**
+- Comprehensive surveys and reviews training different LLMs.
+- Includes resources on:
+  - How LLMs are trained.

+### 4. **LLM saftey**
+**Explore the theoretical of LLM saftey asspects.**
+- Comprehensive surveys and reviews summarizing saftey and trustiworthness.
+- Includes resources on:
+- LLM safty.
+- LLM trustworthness.

 ---

 ## **How to Use This Folder**